ephbaum/elxrBB-tutorial/docs/00a-outline.md

 - Customizing user registration with a random username
 - Testing user authentication

-## Lesson 3: Implementing PowAssent for Social Media Authentication
-- Adding PowAssent to your project
-- Configuring PowAssent for Google, Facebook, and Twitter
-- Handling callback URLs
-- Testing social media authentication

-## Lesson 4: Implementing Basic Forum Functionality
+## Lesson 3: Implementing Basic Forum Functionality
 - Creating a new context for forums
 - Defining the Topic and Reply schemas
 - CRUD operations for topics and replies
 - Updating the router, controller, and views
 - Creating templates for topics and replies

-## Lesson 5: Implementing Threaded Replies and Upvoting/Downvoting
+## Lesson 4: Implementing Threaded Replies and Upvoting/Downvoting
 - Adding threaded replies to topics
 - Creating upvote and downvote functionality
 - Updating the UI to display threaded replies and votes

+## Lesson 5: Implementing Sub-Topics and Displaying Sub-Topic Counts
+- Adding sub-topic functionality to threaded replies
+- Updating the UI to display sub-topic counts
+- Providing a view for sub-topics

 ## Lesson 6: Adding Private Messaging and User Profiles
 - Implementing private messaging between users